HimanshuMohanty-Git24/Bharart_Intern_Task/Blog-Post/Readme.md

 ## Getting Started

-Follow the steps below to get the Registration Form project up and running locally:
+Follow the steps below to get the Blog Website project up and running locally:

 1. Clone this repository: